-Though the Kokna tribe is presently more aware about the education, majority of the children were found to be dropped out from school or their names have not been enrolled school in by their parents.
+Though the Kokna tribe is presently more aware about the education, majority of the children were found to be dropped out from school or their names have not been enrolled in school by their parents.

 There were 455 children between the ages of 6 to 12 years from 225 families of interviewed household respondents only 211 (46%) Children were school going, 31% were dropped out from school and remaining 23% had never attended the school because they did not enroll their names in the school.
-Therefore, not even 50% of child population was attending the school regularly but only 46% were attending the school, which is not meeting the objective of state to achieve the education target of for all.
+Therefore, not even 50% of child population was attending the school regularly but only 46% were attending the school, which is not meeting the objective of state to achieve the target of education for all.

 It is also noticed that the percentage of drop out among girl students was higher (32.24%) than that of boy students (29.46%).
 Therefore traditional outlook of tribal and non-tribal people towards neglecting girls education was supported by this study also.
 Whereas 23.24% boys and 22.43% girls had never enrolled their names in the school.
 Thus, school wastage is leading the serious problem of education in Kokna tribe.
 The ratio of school going boys and girls between the ages of 6 to 12 was some what similar with the difference of 1.97% . it is indicated that out of 241 boys 114 (47.30%) were attending the school and out of 214 girls between the age of 6 to 12 years 45.33% were attending the school in the present position.

 Like higher educational status of the household respondents, children education has also received the attention of researchers and people in general in Sakri taluka.
 The percentage of school going children in Sakri taluka was higher (50.39%) than other two talukas of Nashik district i.e. Kalwan (44.25%) and Satana (45.45%).
 Trend in percentage of drop out in three talukas was same i.e. 31.61% in Kalwan, 29.87% in Satana and 30.71% in Sakri talukas but the percentage of children who never attended the school also indicated less percentage i.e. (18.90%) in Sakri taluka which supports the earlier analysis of positive indications of education in Sakri taluka.
-The percentages of children who never attended the school in Kalwan 24.14% was and Satana Taluka was 24.68% respectively.
+The percentages of children who never attended the school also indicated less percentage i.e. (18.90%) in Sakri taluka.
+The percentages of children who never attended the school also status attended the school in Kalwan was 24.14% and Satana Taluka was 24.68% respectively.

 Sexwise comparison shows the inferior educational status of the girls in all the three talukas out of 77 school going children in Kalwan taluka 48.05% were girls and 51.95% were boys and satana taluka indicated the percentage of school going boys and girls as 55.71% and 44.29% respectively.
 The same trend had seen in Sakri taluka also i.e. 54.69% and 45.31% respectively.
 Among the dropped out 52.73% were boys and 47.27% were girls in Kalwan taluka and same trend was appeared in Satana taluka but Sakri taluka had a highest percentage (53.85%) of girls dropped out from the schools than the other two talukas Therefore Sakri taluka has shown somewhat contradictory situation.
-On one hand the taluka is indicating the positive picture of education as compare to other two talukas but at the same time internal variations in Sakri taluka have been cleared noticed that the percentage of dropped out girls (53.85%) and the boys who never attended school that of opposite were higher than sex percentage. for Not Attending School b) Reasons The Socio-Economic (a)
+On one hand the taluka is indicating the positive picture of education as compare to other two talukas but at the same time internal variations in Sakri taluka have been cleared noticed that the percentage of dropped out girls (53.85%) and the boys who never attended school were higher than that of opposite sex percentage.